phpspec/phpspec2-site/docs/introduction.rst

-**phpspec** is a development tool, designed to help you achieve clean and working PHP code by using a technique derived from test-first development called (spec) behaviour driven developement, or SpecBDD.
+**phpspec** is a development tool, designed to help you achieve clean and working PHP code by using a technique derived from test-first development called (spec) behaviour driven development, or SpecBDD.

 The technique consists of describing the next object behaviour (spec) you are about to implement, using a tool like **phpspec**, then writing just enough code